SovereignCloudStack/standards/Standards/scs-xxxx-v1-status-page-create-decision.md

 * As a CSP, I want to have a status page that allows to
   * define locations and similar grouping (AZs, ...)
   * define components globally or per location
-    * to ease maintainence I want to define per component where it belongs so that I only have to define a component once, but have it visible in several locations
+    * to ease maintenance I want to define per component where it belongs so that I only have to define a component once, but have it visible in several locations
-    * status per component should be allowed to be toggeable per location or overall
+    * status per component should be allowed to be toggleable per location or overall
-    * a component should allow for several status, that are defined by me
+    * a component should allow for several statuses, that are defined by me

 * Status, Status Items should be easy to extract
   * REST(less)-API to interact with